dan-bailey/learning-log/README.md

 ## April 11, 2023
 Finished the [AZ-900 Certification Prep](https://www.udemy.com/certificate/UC-5251a796-2595-4702-bb08-8c05d510485d/) on Udemy.
 Tonight, tearing into some stuff on TailwindCSS, and doing some code work on WP Littlefoot.

+## April 12, 2023
+Today was a bit nuts -- had to work the desk job and work the side hustle (bike shop).
+Did kick off learning TailwindCSS (thanks, Udemy), and spend some more time getting acquainted with Azure.
+So, uh, yay?
+Tomorrow, probably more Tailwind, plus I have some freelance stuff I have to blast through.

 # to-do list
 Here's the shortlist of the things that I'm curious about and/or about to tee-up and start stuffing my brain with:
 * potentially getting an MBA